adam-crowther/microservice-starter/docs/TESTING.md

 > See the Cucumber tests in the payment-domain-core submodule.

-E.g. This is a working unit test:
+E.g. This is a working cucumber test:

 ```gherkin
 Feature: Payment Validation